 And that was what made me so terribly shy in grade school.
-Dare I not join a group during breaks unless one classmate would call me in or was with me.
+Dared I not join a group during breaks unless one classmate would call me in or was with me.
 And in the class, I’d often wait for the teacher to call on me to recite even though I knew the answers well.

-Yet, in a strange way – my shyness would also lead me, at times, to venture out of my comfort zone, like playing alone in the school playground, or taking fun rides with other kids during our school fairs.
-Or signing up for a drum and bugle class, a singing group, and a painting class in high school.
+Yet, in a strange way – my shyness would also lead me, at times, to venture out with courage to play all by myself in the school playground, or enjoy fun rides with schoolmates from other sections during our school fairs.
+Or to sign up for a drum and bugle class, a singing group, and a painting class in high school.

 The spirit of that young girl from way back still lives in me — as I pursue my passions with a mix of confidence, audacity and spunk.
 And that is what I love most about myself – because it’s what makes me unique, what gives me the courage to learn new things, cultivate new interests like blogging…a late bloomer in the field of writing.

 That lakas ng apog was sparked by my Mom’s own passion for living, for she indeed was a woman oozing with confidence and grit, inspiring in me and my siblings to achieve our goals, test new waters and scale the heights.